CarterBi/pyimageResize/README.md

-Python project to lern how to resize images
+Python project to learn how to resize images